-method.
+In addition to local_themes configuration key developer of some plugin which wishes to support powerline without including his code in powerline tree may use powerline.vim.VimPowerline.add_local_theme() method.
 It accepts two arguments: matcher name (same as in local_themes) and dictionary with theme.
 This dictionary is merged with top theme and powerline/themes/vim/main.json.
-Note that if user already specified your matcher in his configuration file KeyError is raised.
+Note that if user already specified the matcher in his configuration file KeyError is raised.